astral-sh/uv/docs/guides/scripts.md

 ## Running a script with dependencies

-When a script requires dependencies, they must be installed into the environment that the script runs in. uv prefers to create these environments on-demand instead of having a long-lived virtual environment with manually managed dependencies.
-This requires declaration of dependencies that are required for the script.
+When a script requires dependencies, they must be installed into the environment that the script runs in. uv prefers to create these environments on-demand instead of maintaining a long-lived virtual environment with manually managed dependencies.
+This requires explicit declaration of dependencies that are required for the script.
 Generally, it's recommended to use a [project](./projects.md) or [inline metadata](#declaring-script-dependencies) to declare dependencies, but uv supports requesting dependencies per invocation as well.

 For example, the following script requires `rich`.